jlaumon/blog/content/post/meltdown-spectre.md

 Of course, if after evaluating the branch the branch predictor is proved wrong, the pipeline will be flushed and all the intermediary results will be discarded.
 Except that... some values read by the speculative execution may have been loaded into the cache!
 Again!

-So, in this example, if the branch predictor can be trained to predict a `true` (by running the code many times with a valid `attacker_offset`), and if `victim_array_size` is not in the cache (so that the condition takes a long time to evaluate), the code inside the if will be speculately executed, loading values of `attacker_mem` into the cache and indirectly leaking *out-of-bounds* values from `victim_array`.
+So, in this example, if the branch predictor can be trained to predict a `true` (by running the code many times with a valid `attacker_offset`), and if `victim_array_size` is not in the cache (so that the condition takes a long time to evaluate), the code inside the if will be speculatively executed, loading values of `attacker_mem` into the cache and indirectly leaking *out-of-bounds* values from `victim_array`.
 If you go far enough out of bounds, you can leak anything in the victim's memory.
 And since it's only speculatively executed, there's no risk of triggering a page fault if the address was not valid.

 ### Mitigation for Variant 1